vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 ### <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/pen-to-square.svg" width="20" height="20"> Edit Event

-You can edit any Event and change the values of any fields.
+You can edit any Event and change the values of any field.

 NOTE TO SELF: Can you set an Event start time to be after an already established breakout start time?